 Safe, Productive Movement Ideas for Hyperactive Students

-Many children with attention deficit hyperactivity disorder (ADHD) are in constant motion.
-In school, they squirm in their seats, jiggle their feet, tap their pencils, and talk incessantly.
+Many children with attention deficit disorder (ADHD or ADD) are in constant motion.
+In school, hyperactive children squirm in their seats, jiggle their feet, tap their pencils, and talk incessantly.
 They might even get up and roam around the classroom.
 One recent study of boys with ADHD found they moved about the room eight times as often as other boys, and made twice as many arm motions.

 The best way to help hyperactive children?
 Channel excess energy into constructive activities, or provide ample opportunities for kids to burn it off.